Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Experiments

+where the flux quantum $\Phi_0~ =$ \(2.07\times 10^{-15}\) Wb \cite{Onnes}.
+This gives $\xi_{eff}(0) =$ 57.3 nm and 61.6 nm for YRu$_3$B$_2$ and LuRu$_3$B$_2$, respectively.
+To assess whether the material is in the clean or dirty limit, we evaluate the ratio of the BCS coherence length to the mean free path $\xi_0/l_0$, where $\xi_0$ can be found from:

+This yields $\xi_0$ values of 243 nm for YRu$_3$B$_2$ and 998 nm for LuRu$_3$B$_2$, suggesting that both systems fall in the dirty limit where $\xi_0 >> l_0$.
+The effective penetration depth $\lambda_{eff}(0)$can be determined from:

+This gives a $\lambda_{eff}(0)$ = 198.1 nm and 166.6 nm for YRu$_3$B$_2$ and LuRu$_3$B$_2$, respectively.
+These values are larger than the ideal London penetration depth $\lambda_L(0)$, which can occur, for example, due to disorder and non-local effects as well as from the simplified approximations inherent in both theoretical descriptions.
 In addition, the analysis in Section \ref{SFWCalc} shows that, although quasi-flat bands exist in the band structure, the superfluid weight is mostly conventional; the geometric contribution is small because the dispersion of the bands at the Fermi level is large compared to the small superconducting order parameters for these low temperature superconductors.